-There are at least three ways we identify presenters for PLRB events.
-We follow a yearly calendar that allows presenters adequate preparation time to present an outstanding class for our members and attendees.
-In many classes we often see insurance company members join with affiliates or various service provider representatives to deliver outstanding educational sessions that help improve our industry’s performance.
-We focus on providing solutions to the real issues and challenges of our various audiences; we meticulously avoid any type of “infomercial” that attendees might interpret as a sales presentation or self-promotion of any individual or service provider.
-Our mission is to provide the very best in Claims Education.
+There are a number of ways we identify presenters for PLRB events.
+In many classes insurance company members present with affiliates or various service provider representatives to deliver outstanding educational sessions that help improve our industry’s performance.
+We focus on providing solutions to the real issues and challenges of our various audiences.
+Presentations should avoid any type of “infomercial” that attendees might interpret as a sales presentation or self-promotion of any individual or service provider.
+Our mission is to provide the very best in claims education.

-If you are qualified and interested in helping change our industry for the better, we hope you seriously consider offering to present a topic at an upcoming PLRB event.
+If you are qualified and interested in helping change our industry for the better, please consider offering to present a topic at an upcoming PLRB event.
 We are always looking for new individuals with exceptional ideas and talents and new classes to share with our members.
 If you have questions or need additional information regarding speaking opportunities, please call us to discuss.
 We look forward to hearing from you and building an educational program that reflects our very best efforts.

 If you want to explore many of the new technology options that are currently available to claims professionals or that are on the way, this is the place to be.
-Registration is free for all PLRB member company employees, including claims professionals and underwriters.
+Registration is free for all PLRB member company employees.

 PLRB greatly appreciates the following claims service providers for their outstanding support for the 2022 Technology and Claims Symposium.